lubusIN/dummynator/README.md

 Please see the [Changelog](CHANGELOG.md)
 ## Contributing

-Thank you for considering contributing to the `Dummynator`.
-You can read the contribution guide lines [here](CONTRIBUTING.md)
+Thank you in advance if you wish to contribute to the `Dummynator`.
+You can read the contribution guidelines [here](CONTRIBUTING.md)

-Check the development tasklist [here](https://github.com/lubusIN/dummynator/projects/1) if something interest you or suggest something [here](https://github.com/lubusIN/dummynator/issues)
+Check the development tasklist [here](https://github.com/lubusIN/dummynator/projects/1), if something interests you or want to suggest something click [here](https://github.com/lubusIN/dummynator/issues)

 ## Security